foo-software/foo-api/packages/foo-api-client/docs/api/api-client.md

 npm install @foo-software/foo-api-client
 ```

+## TypeScript

+We use `tsc` to generate types and if you use TypeScript, you may need to match our TypeScript version if you have build errors.
+Check our [`package.json`](https://github.com/foo-software/foo-api/blob/master/packages/foo-api-client/package.json) to find our TypeScript version.

 ## Example Usage

 Below illustrates an example of a variety of methods from the API client.